-Cover may be provided in respect of the employer's liability for National Insurance contributions.
-The National Insurance contributions payable will be based on a member's basic income benefit, and may either be on a contracted-in or contracted-out basis.
+Cover may be provided in respect of the employer's liability for 'contracted in' National Insurance contributions.
+The National Insurance contributions payable will be based on a member's basic income benefit.

 Contributions will be paid at the prevailing rate at the start of the basic income benefit payment.
-Any change in the rate of National Insurance contributions will not affect the amounts paid on existing claims.
+Any permanent change in the rate of National Insurance contributions will not affect the amounts paid on existing claims.